Testing from archive.php

 MILES AND MILES OF ROLLING TALLGRASS PRAIRIE

-[KANSAS FLINT HILLS] — Out in the middle of Kansas lies the Flint Hills, hundreds of thousands of acres of treeless, rolling hills with few fences and even fewer people, houses or signs of man.
-For generations these hills have remained the same, the soil to thick with rocks and limestone, they’ve never been plowed.
+[STRONG CITY, KANSAS] — Out in the middle of Kansas lies the astounding Flint Hills, hundreds of thousands of acres of treeless, rolling hills with few fences and even fewer people.
+For generations these hills have remained the same, the soil so thick with rocks and limestone, they’ve never been plowed.
 Some of those thousands of acres have been preserved in the National Tallgrass Prairie Preserve, owned by the Nature Conservancy and co-managed with the National Park Service, you can visit the original homestead house and walk its open lands.
 See some buffalo and feel the wind.
 It is almost zen like in it’s emptiness and calm.
-You should go here. #tallgrassprairie #flinthills
+You should go here.
+Ain’t nature grand?
+Actually, it was nature that started this thing.
+Lightning threw the first

 BURNING UP THE TALLGRASS PRAIRIE IN THE KANSAS FLINT HILLS